 In 1867, Colonel Eldridge built the Broadway House in Kansas City, now known as the Coates house.
 In 1877, he built the Eldridge house at Coffeyville and the next year the Otis House in Atchison.
 Colonel Eldridge died January 16, 1899, in Lawrence at the age of 82.

-For the next several decades the Eldridge Hotel stood as one of the finest hotels west of the Mississippi River and continued to play an important role in the early development of Lawrence and the State of Kansas.
-But by 1925, the hotel had begun to deteriorate, when a group of Lawrence business leaders decided that due to the hotel’s importance to the city, that it should be torn down and rebuilt to its former dignity and elegance.
-The community stepped forth to ensure the success of the undertaking and the hotel again displayed its former splendor.
+For the next several decades, the Eldridge Hotel stood as one of the finest hotels west of the Mississippi River.
+It continued to play an essential role in the early development of Lawrence and the State of Kansas.
+But by 1925, the hotel had begun to deteriorate when a group of Lawrence business leaders decided that due to the hotel’s importance to the city, it should be torn down and rebuilt to its former dignity and elegance.
+The community stepped forth to ensure the success of the undertaking, and the hotel again displayed its former splendor.

-However, by the 1960s it had again began to deteriorate and trends had changed.
+However, by the 1960s, it had again begun to deteriorate and trends had changed.
 Downtown hotels were no longer popular, given over to the many motels springing up on the outskirts of town.
 Finally, the old hotel closed its doors on July 1, 1970, and was converted into apartments.

-However, in 1985, a new group of investors again wanted to restore the old hotel to its former splendor and the City of Lawrence supported the project by committing two million dollars to match the one million raised by private investors.
-The top four floors of the hotel were completely rebuilt and converted into 48 two-room luxury suites and the lobby was restored to its original elegance.
+However, in 1985, a new group of investors again wanted to restore the old hotel to its former splendor.
+The City of Lawrence supported the project by committing two million dollars to match the one million raised by private investors.
+The hotel’s top four floors were completely rebuilt and converted into 48 two-room luxury suites, and the lobby was restored to its original elegance.